-We have two separate partnerships in Liberia, but each serve their own unique roles in fulfilling the mission of (un)adopted.
-Our partners teach Life Skills to orphaned and vulnerable children while also managing the Orphan Director Network — a group representing 35 orphanages that meets quarterly—and hosting countrywide Caregiver Conferences twice a year.
-In addition to teaching Life Skills, our partners own a sewing center that is used to teach sewing skills to the children so that they might have the some knowledge and experience to enter into the workforce.
+(un)adopted has two separate partnerships in Liberia but each serve their own unique roles in fulfilling the mission of (un)adopted. (un)adopted's partners teach Life Skills to orphaned and vulnerable children while also managing the Orphanage Director Network — a group representing 35 orphanages that meets quarterly—and hosting countrywide Caregiver Conferences twice a year.
+In addition to teaching Life Skills, the partners run a sewing center where students can learn tailoring skills to use in the workforce.

-un)adopted’s partner in Togo saw a particular need to help equip older orphaned children who would soon be aging out of the system with desperately needed life skills.
-In response to this, he formed a program that specializes in training these children/young adults in three specific areas: Agriculture (corn), Farming (animal breeding), and trades.
+(un)adopted’s partner in Togo saw a particular need to help equip older orphaned children who would soon be aging out of the system with desperately needed life skills.
+In response to this, the partner formed a program that specializes in training these children/young adults in three specific areas: Agriculture (corn), Farming (animal breeding), and Trades.
 This program also incorporates evangelism and discipleship courses as well.
 In the past it has been conducted 2 times a year, with each training being 10 days.
-There are three orphanages that have been involved with this program in the past, affecting over 200 children!
+There are three orphanages that have been involved with this program in the past, impacting over 200 children!

-Herbie Newell met a local Ugandan pastor while in Uganda talking with officials about international adoption.
-This pastor had moved to Busega (a small community outside of Entebbe) and planted a church there.
-The new church, King Jesus Church, began to see a real need for care for orphaned and vulnerable children in the area (specifically deaf and blind children).
-In the culture, if you are deaf or blind or disabled in some way, you are literally treated as cursed.
-The church felt called to minister to these children but didn’t know how.
-Through this new friendship and partnership, Busega Community School for the Deaf and Blind was opened in 2011.
-The school now has more than 30 children (all deaf or blind). (un)adopted partners in financially helping equip and staff the school, along with purchasing and developing new land for the church (so they don't have to rent property in town anymore).
-We also walk alongside Pastor in strategy for orphan care and furthering of the gospel.
+More than a decade ago, while Lifeline was meeting with officials regarding international adoption, leadership was introduced to a local Ugandan pastor.
+The pastor had planted a new church in Busega (a small community outside of Entebbe), called King Jesus Church.
+Church members began to see a real need for care for the orphaned and vulnerable children in the area (specifically deaf and blind children).
+In the Muslim community, if a child is deaf or blind or physically disabled, he or she is literally treated as a “curse.”
+The church felt called to minister to these children but didn’t know how. (un)adopted was started in 2009 and through this newly formed partnership between (un)adopted and King Jesus Church, Busega Community School for the Deaf and Blind was opened in 2011.
+The school now has more than 30 students. (un)adopted partners by financially supporting the school and ministry at the church, advocating for the needs of the ministry, and walking alongside the pastor, church leadership, and school staff.

-(un)adopted partners with a boys’ home in the Dominican Republic that ministers to boys who have no one to care for them, rendering to lives on the street.
-We partner with this boys’ home currently by advocating and leading an annual construction team that has helped in building some of the homes and classroom spaces on the property.
+(un)adopted partners with a boys’ home in the Dominican Republic that ministers to boys who have no one to care for them.
+Often these boys are coming from lives on the street and have no form of identification — for the government, it’s as if these boys don’t exist. (un)adopted partners with this boys’ home by advocating for the ministry, leading an annual construction team, and leading yearly Caregiver Education trainings to further equip the staff that work at the home.

 There are at least 20 million orphaned and vulnerable children in India, the second-most populous country in the world.
 Located in South Asia, India’s population is about 82% Hindu, 14% Islamic, 2% Christian and 2% Sikh. (un)adopted® partners with two ministries in India — STEPS Home in Chennai and Hannah Krupa Child Care Center in Bangalore.

-(un)adopted partners with a ministry in Peru seeks to introduce vulnerable children to the hope of Jesus Christ by providing holistic, individualized care in a healthy family environment.
-They just recently purchased land in the city and are hoping to expand to have an "older boys" home in the city, with the younger boys remaining at the home outside of town.
+(un)adopted partners with a ministry in Peru that seeks to introduce vulnerable boys to the hope of Jesus Christ by providing holistic, individualized care in a healthy family-style care environment.
+The ministry just recently purchased land in a nearby city and hope to expand to have an older boys home in the city, while the younger boys remain at the current location.

-A member of our (un)adopted staff lives in Colombia and has connected us with a church in Colombia that is working to connect with the Foundation for the Assistance of Abandoned Children (FANA) in the city of Bogota.
-The hope for this partnership is to provide children with discipleship, education, and care through a relationship with the local church.
+One (un)adopted staff member lives in Colombia and works alongside a church that has connected with the local government authority, FANA (the Foundation for the Assistance of Abandoned Children), located in Bogota.
+As this partnership continues to grow, the hope is to provide orphaned and vulnerable children with discipleship, education, and care through a local church relationship.

 ©2019 Lifeline Child Services, All Rights Reserved.